BrownDwarf/welter/document/outline.md

 	- ESPaDOnS archival
 	- Where in the phase of variability were the spectra taken?
 	- Figures:
-		- Plot of Grankin sine curve inter/extra- polated to observation dates
+		- ~~Plot of ASASSN sine curve inter/extra- polated to observation dates~~
 - Results
 	- Result 11
 	- Result 12